nicode3141/dmx4esp/README.md

     - Normally 0x00 for default control
     - <a href="#start-codes" style="color: black; text-decoration: underline;text-decoration-style: line;">See examples for other usecases</a>
 5. **DMX Data** (512 Bytes)
-    - Data of each 512 DMX Channels with a 8-bit resolution (0 - 255)
+    - Data of each 512 DMX Channels with an 8-bit resolution (0 - 255)

 ![timing diagram of a dmx-512 data stream](./assets/dmx-diagram.gif)